 At its heart, the Netflix hit Stranger Things is really about friendship.
 Set in fictional Hawkins, Indiana during the 1980s, the series follows a group of young friends who takes matters into their own hands when one of their own goes missing – even if that means taking on a mysterious government lab and gargantuan monsters.

-The friendship plot line also translates off screen: the series was created by Matt and Ross Duffer, commonly referred to as “The Duffer Brothers.”
-It was the Duffer Brothers who discovered Kyle Dixon and Michael Stein, two Texas-born friends, and the eventual Emmy Award-winning composers of the series.
+The friendship plot line also translates off-screen: Matt and Ross Duffer, commonly referred to as “The Duffer Brothers,” created the show.
+The siblings eventually discovered Kyle Dixon and Michael Stein, two Texas-born friends and the eventual Emmy Award-winning composers of the series.

-The Stranger Things score has become so popular that it has been covered by many musicians, including these cellists who created their own medley.
-Based on their success, Dixon and Stein have performed their music in live performance venues around the world.
-The duo presents their electronic score in Chicago at the Athenaeum Theatre on Friday, March 30 (you still have some time to binge-watch the series).
+The Stranger Things score has enjoyed incredible success.
+Dixon and Stein have even performed their music in venues around the world.
+The duo presented their captivating, electronic score in Chicago at the Athenaeum Theatre on Friday, March 30, 2018.

 Get to know Dixon and Stein in the interview below, which tells the story of how their interest in experimental music prepared them to score one of the definitive shows of our era.

 Q: How did you both get involved with music?